r3Vibe/rag-app/README.md

 - **RAM**: 16GB or more
 - **Storage**: SSD with 20GB+ free space
 - **GPU**: CUDA-compatible GPU for faster inference (optional)

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
-3. Make your changes and commit: `git commit -am 'Add feature'`
-4. Push to the branch: `git push origin feature-name`
-5. Submit a pull request

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support

-If you encounter any issues or have questions:

-1. Check the troubleshooting section above
-2. Review the existing issues in the repository
-3. Create a new issue with detailed information about your problem

-## 🔮 Roadmap

-- [ ] Support for more document formats (Word, PowerPoint, etc.)
-- [ ] Multiple LLM provider support (OpenAI, Anthropic, etc.)
-- [ ] Advanced query filters and search options
-- [ ] User authentication and document isolation
-- [ ] API endpoints for programmatic access
-- [ ] Performance monitoring and analytics

 ---

 **Happy RAG-ing! 🚀**